tomascherian/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddresSoC is a desktop app for School of Computing (SoC) students to **keep track of their student network and schedule meetings**.
+AddresSoC is a desktop app for School of Computing (SoC) students to **keep track of their student network and add meetings**.
 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you're a student who can type fast, AddresSoC can get your contact and schedule management tasks done faster than traditional GUI apps.